HIS THREE DAUGHTERS Fear of More Loss = Disconnection

 Why Disconnection Happens

-Disconnection happens because you can’t feel what you’re feeling, maybe because there’s no one there to notice how you feel.
-To hear you.
-Or, comfort you.
-So, it’s not bearable to want a connection.
+You disconnect because it’s too painful to feel what you’re feeling.
+Maybe because there’s no one there to notice how you feel.

 This is what happens to His Three Daughters.
 Their father lost two wives.
 Each daughter lost her mother.
 His grief pushed out theirs.
 The girls didn’t grieve.
 Each became a threat to the others.